For the first time in 40 years, ABBA is releasing new music. The classic Swedish pop band dropped their latest album, "Voyage" on Nov. 5.

-Most importantly, there's a whole album of new music called "Voyage."
-Two songs, "I Still Have Faith in You" and "Shut Me Down," are both expected to be heard in the forthcoming concert and they're the first new tunes from the band since "Under Attack" in 1982.
+Two songs, "I Still Have Faith in You" and "Shut Me Down," are both expected to be heard in the upcoming digital concert and they're the first new tunes from the band since "Under Attack" in 1982.

-"We simply call it 'Voyage' and we're truly sailing in uncharted waters," says band member Benny Andersson.
+"We simply call it 'Voyage' and we're truly sailing in uncharted waters," Andersson said in a statement.

 ABBA Meets 'Tron': A Digital Performance